 This section summarizes a recommended approach to implementation of the actions developed through the planning process.
 It provides steps to achieving positive change in Coopers Green Park.

-- 6.1 Implementation Overview - 6.2 Funding Strategies - 6.3 Summary of Actions by Management Category - 6.4 Summary of Actions by Timeline Priority implementation summary provides an overview of the recommended steps for achieving the Coopers Green Park vision.
-This vision is a long-term outlook and it is recognized that the park and surrounding area will continue to evolve, so it will be necessary to be flexible and adapt to new opportunities and challenges that arise.
+- 6.1 Implementation Overview - 6.2 Funding Strategies - 6.3 Summary of Actions by Management Category - 6.4 Summary of Actions by Timeline Priority

 6.1 Implementation Overview